PRATT INSTITUTE TEACHER EDUCATION PROGRAM

-Our small program in Art and Design Education offers quality preparation in the content areas because it is located within Pratt’s highly rated professional schools of art, design, and library science.
-Students are well prepared for the classroom through their student-teaching placements with highly regarded cooperating teachers in New York City schools.
+Our undergraduate and graduate programs in Art and Design Education offer quality preparation in the content area as they are integrated within Pratt’s highly rated professional schools of art and design.
+Students are well prepared for the classroom through their student-teaching placements with highly regarded cooperating art and design teachers in New York City schools.

 Pratt Institute’s Pass Rates—Title II Summary Reports

 Note: For confidentiality, Title II pass rates are omitted if a teacher preparation provider had fewer than 10 test takers.
 Here, we aggregate all tests taken by completers to give a more accurate view of the overall quality of our teacher preparation programs.

 Our graduates report that they are well-prepared to work as art and design teachers.
 Upon completion of the program graduates say they were well-prepared to be caring professionals, to teach with sufficient pedagogical knowledge and instructional practice and to address issues of race, gender, ethnicity, culture, and disabilities.
 They also report having sufficient knowledge of students and student learning.